The Archidamian War

 Much depended on the willingness of the inhabitants of the northern towns to revolt against Athens, but on the other hand: even when only a couple of towns were captured, the expeditionary force could inflict losses upon the Athenian alliance.
 After all, the Spartans could hand over the towns to Perdiccas of Macedonia, and in that case, they were lost for Athens.
 It was a brilliant plan.
 However, Sparta could hardly afford to send away many Spartiates, who were now needed on the Peloponnese to control the helots of Messenia.
 In the end, Brasidas received an army of 700 loyal, liberated, and armed helots.

-Brasidas proceeded to Sicyon and Corinth, where he wanted to recruit additional forces.
+Brasidas proceeded to Sicyon and Corinth, where he wanted to recruit additional forces (424).
 At the same time, the Athenian commanders Demosthenes and Hippocrates tried to capture Megara.
 The surprise attack, however, was foiled when the soldiers of Brasidas, who had made a forced march, arrived on the scene.
-Still, Megara had lost its port Pegae, another severe blow for a small town that had already been reduced to straits by the war.
+Still, Megara had lost its port Pegae, another severe blow for a small town that had already been reduced to dire straits.

 Reinforced with 1000 men, Brasidas continued to Thebes, Thessaly, and Macedonia, where king Perdiccas demanded the help he had requested, and ordered Brasidas to march to the country of the Lyncestians, west of the Macedonian heartland.
 Losing men in Macedonia, however, was hardly in Brasidas' interest, and he immediately opened negotiations with the Lyncestian leader Arrhabaeus, offering to be arbiter in the conflict.
 Perdiccas was angry, but Brasidas simply retreated, and continued his own campaign against the Athenian possessions on the Chalkidike.
 The alliance was damaged, but still existed; Brasidas still received supplies from Perdiccas.The first aim of the expeditionary force was Acanthus, the town that controlled the isthmus of the Athos peninsula.
 It was at the beginning of September, about the time of the vintage.
 Brasidas, who was, according to Thucydides, "not a bad speaker, though a Spartan," explained that he was there to liberate the Acanthians from Athenian repression, and many people allowed themselves to be persuaded - partly out of fear for their fruits.